 Members of the military who have been accused of a crime have a constitutional right to a trial uninfluenced by unfair and prejudicial pretrial publicity.
 Due to recent trends, this right has become increasingly jeopardized by media attention and public opinion.
 A current example of this phenomenon is illustrated by the pervasive media coverage of the case involving Sergeant Bowe Bergdahl, as the matter has been reported with a level of intensity that could lead to negative speculation, misinformation, and prejudice.
 Military law lawyer Philip D. Cave defends service members facing charges throughout the U.S. and in military bases around the world.
 As an experienced court-martial attorney, he has the poise required to handle a highly publicized case and mitigate any adverse exposure that may affect his client’s right to a fair trial.Rights of Defendants Regarding Pre-Trial Publicity

 If you are facing a military court-martial or another type of adverse action, a military law attorney who can represent you with dedication and skill may be essential in receiving a fair trial.
-Attorney Philip D. Cave has served on active duty and gained substantial legal experience while working as a military prosecutor and defense counsel.
-Using his extensive knowledge of this complex area of the law, he has represented military personnel stationed on bases throughout the U.S., such as Norfolk, Jacksonville, Fort Bragg, Fort Hood, San Antonio, and San Diego.
-Philip D. Cave also can assist service members stationed internationally, including in Italy, Germany, Spain, Great Britain, Korea, and Japan.
+Attorney Philip D. Cave and Nathan Freeburg have served on active duty and gained substantial legal experience while working as a military prosecutor and defense counsel.
+Using the combined extensive knowledge of this complex area of the law, we have represented military personnel stationed on bases throughout the U.S., such as Norfolk, Jacksonville, Fort Bragg, Fort Hood, San Antonio, and San Diego.
+Philip D. Cave also can assist service members stationed internationally, including in Italy, Germany, Spain, Great Britain, Korea, and Japan (Okinawa).
 To schedule a free initial consultation regarding your legal matter, call us by phone at 703-298-9562 or toll-free at 800-401-1583, or contact us online.